esper-io/console_docs/docs/provisioning-methods/select-method.md

 * Factory reset of device required

 You can also use IMEI / Serial Numbers with the AFW provisioning method on some devices.
 This is useful when shipping a device directly to a customer, so they can provision it themselves or for the devices without a camera.
 Provisioning devices using IMEI/Serial number also prevents users from repurposing the device by exploiting the ability to conduct a factory reset.
 To learn more about provisioning devices using the IMEI or serial number method, please review [IMEI/Serial Number Based Provisioning](./imei-provisioning.md).
-Please view the [Upload IMEI CSV](../provisioning-template/upload-imei.md) page for more information on loading IMEIs and Serial Numbers into a Provisioning Template.

 ### Six Tap QR Code Provisioning